mattzeunert/mattzeunert.github.io/_posts/2017-02-01-implementing-a-hash-table-in-javascript.md

 date: 2017-02-01
 ---

 Hash tables are a common data structure for storing key-value pairs.
-It's instructive to implement one!

-To get the most out of the article, I recommend you come up with your own key-value store data structure and try to optimize it for performance.
+To get a better understanding of how they work I started building my own data structure to store key value pairs and then tried to optimize it for performance.

+If you've got the time, consider trying to come up with your own solutions before reading on.

 ## The goal